Effective RFP Content Management: How to Organize Your RFP Content Library

 Better Navigation = RFP Acceleration

 What is the purpose of categories and tags?
-Well, in a nutshell, both are effective ways to narrow down content.
-Navigating through a library of content should not be complicated – it should be intuitive.
+Both are effective ways to narrow down content.
+Navigating through a library of content should not be complicated–it should be intuitive.

 The easier content is to find, the more we can accelerate the RFP response process.
 Having content that is well categorized and tagged leaves us with more time to focus on building a winning RFP by preventing the nightmare of reading each piece of content until we find what we are looking for.